epeolatry/epeolatory_in/_posts/2024-09-04-Evils-Origin-by-Christian-Laursen.md

 ### **My Review:**
 Christian Laursen’s “Evil’s Origin” is a hauntingly intense exploration into the nature of evil.
 I was warned: this book is dark.
 The author delves into the unsettling topic of evil, a subject often avoided due to its grim nature.
 From rapists to murderers, and torturers who derive pleasure from others’ pain, the author spares no detail in painting a picture of humanity's darkest facets.

 Reading this book was undeniably heavy.
 The graphic depictions of cruelty and inhumanity are not for the faint-hearted.
 Yet, the author’s dedication to the topic is evident in his meticulous research and compelling narrative.
-The book is a valuable resource for everyone—men, women, children, parents—because it teaches lessons that are rarely discussed.
-We are often told not to talk to strangers, but no one prepares us to identify true evil.
+The book is a valuable resource for everyone — men, women, children, parents — because it teaches lessons that are rarely discussed.
+We are often told not to talk to strangers, but no one prepares us to identify true evil among strangers and those closer to home.

 The importance of this book cannot be overstated.
 It's a must-read for anyone willing to confront the uncomfortable truths about the world.
 However, be prepared for its harrowing content.
 The descriptions of torture and death are explicit and unsettling, but if you can handle it, you’ll find this book incredibly enlightening.